AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Update custom authentication doc regarding cache duration.
 [Read more] (../datasource/external-data-sources.md)
 * Support of `<listObject>` has been modified in multiple functions.
 * Update the **duration** parameter in the `toString` function.
 [Read more](../building-journeys/functions/functiontostring.md)
-* For some external data sources use-cases, usage of custom actions is recommanded.
+* For some external data sources use-cases, usage of custom actions is recommended.
 * Event field syntax has been updated.
 The following syntax is deprecated `@(my_event.myfield}` and replaced by `@event{my_event.myfield}`.
 [Read more](../building-journeys/expression/field-references.md)
 * The Global report and Live report guides have been reorganized.
 [Read more](../reports/campaign-global-report.md)